Quick start to saving

 Should the rate of return remain at 5%, your new principal amount of 1,050 euros would grow by another 5%, or 52.50 euros, giving you a total of 1,102.50 euros after the second year.
 You will therefore have earned interest on your principal amount and also on the interest you earned in year one.

 The most savvy savers do not just let their original investment grow but contribute to it on a regular basis.
 Through regular saving, your principal amount grows constantly.
-This also means that you will earn more interest and get to enjoy the snowball effect of compounding.
+This also means that you will earn more interest and can enjoy your growing investments.

-You can enter four values to the calculator:
+You can enter four values into the savings calculator:

 You can enter all values manually or move the slider.
 The total amount below the calculator shows you how much your savings could grow during the time period you have selected.
 You can play around and see how changing things affects the total.